paragonie/paseto/docs/RFC/paseto.md

 # PASETO Message Format

-PASETOs consist of three or more segments, separated by a period (the ASCII character whose number, represented in hexadecimal, is 2E).
+PASETOs consist of three or four segments, separated by a period (the ASCII character whose number, represented in hexadecimal, is 2E).

 Without the Optional Footer: